Konserveringsstudiet/Class_Data_2026/README.md

 LICENSE

-This project is licensed under Creative Commons Legal Code – see the LICENSE. file for more details.
+This project is licensed under Creative Commons Legal Code – see the LICENSE.md file for more details.